schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 	```
 	docker-compose up dic-bpe
 	```
-	Verify the DSF BPE server started successfully and deployed the `dsfdev_dicProcess` process.
+	Verify the DSF BPE server started successfully and deployed the `dsfdev_dicProcess`.
     The DSF BPE server should print a message that the process was deployed.
 The DSF FHIR server should now have a new ActivityDefinition resource.
 Go to `https://dic/fhir/ActivityDefinition` to check if the expected resource was created by the BPE while deploying the process.
 The returned FHIR Bundle should contain a single ActivityDefinition.
 Also, go to `https://dic/fhir/StructureDefinition?url=http://dsf.dev/fhir/StructureDefinition/task-start-dic-process` to check if the expected [FHIR Task](http://hl7.org/fhir/R4/task.html) profile was created.

-3. Start the `dsfdev_dicProcess` process by posting an appropriate [FHIR Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server using either cURL or the DSF FHIR server's web interface.
+3. Start the `dsfdev_dicProcess` by posting an appropriate [FHIR Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server using either cURL or the DSF FHIR server's web interface.
 Check out [Starting A Process Via Task Resources](basic-concepts-and-guides.md#starting-a-process-via-task-resources) again if you are unsure.

     Verify that the  [FHIR Task](http://hl7.org/fhir/R4/task.html) resource could be created at the DSF FHIR server.
 Either look at your docker container log for the DIC FHIR server or find your [Task](basic-concepts-and-guides.md#task) resource in the list of all [Task](basic-concepts-and-guides.md#task) resources under https://dic/fhir/Task/.

-    Verify that the `dsfdev_dicProcess` process was executed by the DSF BPE server.
+    Verify that the `dsfdev_dicProcess` was executed by the DSF BPE server.
 The BPE server should print a message showing that the process was started, print the log message you added to the `DicTask` class and end with a message showing that the process finished.

 ___
 [Prerequisites](prerequisites.md) • **Exercise 1** • [Exercise 1.1](exercise-1-1.md) • [Exercise 2](exercise-2.md) • [Exercise 3](exercise-3.md) • [Exercise 4](exercise-4.md) • [Exercise 5](exercise-5.md) • [Exercise 6](exercise-6.md)